 Firstly, PPC ads take up the first three or four search results on a search engine results page, so the visibility of any pages you advertise using PPC will be increased significantly.
 Secondly, if your landing pages rank just below the paid ads, searchers will see you as an authoritative source of information and be more likely to click on your organic results.
 Finally, PPC allows you to advertise specific pages to a specific target audience, meaning that if you advertise your landing pages using it, you will get clicks from people interested in the product or service that page offers.

-To maximise your returns from PPC, advertise your landing pages and make sure that the ad copy for your PPC ads align perfectly and match your landing page.
+To maximise your returns from PPC, advertise your landing pages and make sure that the ad copy for your PPC ads aligns perfectly and matches your landing page.

 What else can you use SEO and PPC for?